Convert Bar to Millibar (bar to mbar)

 Convert from Millibar to Bar

-Bar (bar) and Millibar (mbar) are both units of length.
+Bar (bar) and Millibar (mbar) are both units of pressure.
 With the conversion form above, you can effortlessly and accurately convert bar to millibar.
 This free online calculator tool makes it simple and easy to perform the conversion from bar to mbar.

 What is Bar to Millibar Conversion?